 Step 2: Take the size of your business into account when searching for the right fuel card

 The size of your business impacts which card is right for you.
 If you have a few trucks in your fleet, versus hundreds, there’s a business fuel card that would make the most sense based on the size of your business.
 If you have upwards of a thousand trucks you’d consider one type of fuel card, while a smaller business with just a few trucks would be better equipped with a “small business fuel card” instead.

 Step 3: Research the different fleet cards offered

 If you do the research into what different cards are offered, you'll be able to determine which ones are accepted at the most locations, have the best rebates, and offer you the most opportunities to create efficiencies.
 Once you’ve narrowed down your list of possibilities, you can compare the rewards and fees of the different fuel card options to find the best deal.

-Some cards only work at select stations, while others can be used at virtually any station nationwide – depending on what makes the most sense for your business, narrow the field accordingly
+Some cards only work at select stations, while others can be used at virtually any station nationwide - depending on what makes the most sense for your business, you can narrow the field of available cards accordingly.

 Step 4: Look for a fuel card that provides more than just a way to buy gas

 Nowadays, fuel cards can come with a lot of bells and whistles when you know what to look for.
 With the best fuel cards, you can enjoy fleet management tools, tracking tools, and the ability to add factoring and telematics to your account.
 There’s a lot more to some fuel cards and it’s worth taking the time to see which companies give the full package deal and which simply provide a mechanism for purchasing fuel.

 Step 5: Submit an application for the fuel card that makes the most sense for your business